 - When the mustard seeds start to splutter, add the chopped onions and sauté for 2 minutes.

-- Add all the vegetables, toor dal and water to the instant pot.
-Change the instant pot setting to manual or pressure cook mode for 8 minutes at high pressure with vent in sealing position.
+- Add all the vegetables, toor dal, and water to the instant pot.
+Change the Instant Pot setting to pressure cook mode for 12 minutes at high pressure with the vent in sealing position.
 (Note: you can also follow the pot-in-pot method mentioned in notes)

 - When the instant pot beeps, let the pressure release naturally.
 Stir in the tamarind paste.
 Stir the sambar so it is mixed well.

-- Garnish with cilantro and sambar is ready to be served.
+- Garnish with cilantro, and the sambar is ready to be served.

 Stovetop Pressure Cooker Method